Summary of A Tale of Two Cities

 As Miss Pross and Jerry Cruncher enter a wine-shop, Miss Pross screams when she looks at a man who is about to leave and whom she recognizes as her brother, Solomon Pross.
 Nervous by Miss Pross’ attention, Solomon tells her to be silent, and they leave the shop.
 Cruncher follows them, trying to remember where he’s seen the man before.
 When they reach a dark street corner, Sydney Carton accompanies them and recognizes Solomon Pross as John Barsad, the police spy from Darnay’s trial in England.
 Carton, who has recently arrived in France, states that Barsad is now a prison informer and threatens Barsad into going to Tellson’s with him.
 At Tellson’s, Carton informs Mr. Lorry that Darnay has been arrested again and that Doctor Manette was helpless to prevent it.

-When Mr. Lorry leaves Tellson’s to soothe Lucie and Dr. Mannette, Carton walks the streets all night with the biblical passage, “I am the resurrection and the life,” echoing in his mind.
+When Mr. Lorry leaves Tellson’s soothing Lucie and Dr. Mannette, Carton walks the streets all night with the biblical passage, “I am the resurrection and the life,” echoing in his mind.
 At one point, he approaches a chemist’s shop to buy some drugs.
 The next day, Sydney Carton attends Darnay’s new trial.
 The cruel jury includes the malicious Jacques Three.
 The public prosecutor opens the trial by stating that Darnay’s three accusers are the Defarges, Madame Defarges and Dr. Manette.
 Dr. Mannete complaints this statement, but is reprimanded.
 Defarge explains that he found a letter from the Doctor’s cell in the Bastille.
-The paper was written by Dr. Manette and contains his denouncement.
-The Darnay could not be saved this time and the jury announced death punishment.
+Dr. Manette wrote the paper and contains his denouncement.
+The Darnay could not be saved this time, and the jury announced death punishment.

-Darnay’s death sentence overwhelms Lucie, but she manages to control herself for her husband’s sake.
+Darnay’s death sentence overwhelms Lucie, but she controls herself for her husband’s sake.
 The court permits her to embrace her husband last time.
 She and Darnay say their farewells.
 Lucie faints when the guards escort Darnay away.
-Sydney Carton picks her u p and carries to the carriage.
-Carton Decides to go to the Defarge wine-shop to make himself known to the local citizens.
+Sydney Carton picks her up and carries to the carriage.
+Carton goes to the Defarge wine-shop to make himself known to the local citizens.
 Madame Defarge observes the resemblance between Darnay and Carton.
-Carton pretends that he knows French very little which makes her convinced that Carton is not Darnay.
+Carton pretends he knows French very little which makes her convinced Carton is not Darnay.
 Madame Defarge also tells that she is the younger sister of the peasant woman who was raped by the Evrémondes and demands revenge for the murder of her entire family.
 After listening to her, Carton approaches Mr. Lorry to inform him of the danger to Lucie and her family.
 Carton tells Mr. Lorry to have a carriage and everyone’s passport ready at two o’clock the following afternoon.

 Before the execution day, Darnay writes letters to Lucie, Doctor Manette, and Mr. Lorry.
 The next day, at one o’clock in the afternoon, Carton enters the cell secretly by the help of John Barsad and exchanges clothes with Darnay.
 Then, Carton drugs him so that Darnay loses his consciousness.
 Two guards, who believe Carton is senseless, carry Darnay out of the prison.
 At two o’clock, guards take Carton and other fifty-two prisoners to a larger room that the court has scheduled for execution.
 Meanwhile, the coach carrying Darnay, Mr. Lorry, Doctor Manette, Lucie, and young Lucie escape from Paris, where they identify Darnay as Carton who is still unconscious.

 As Miss Pross is preparing to leave, Madame Defarge enters the apartment.
-Miss Pross closes the doors quickly to all of the rooms and pretends to be guarding Lucie and her family.
+Miss Pross closes the doors quickly to all the rooms and pretends to be guarding Lucie and her family.
 After no response on calling for Doctor and Lucie, Madame Defarge suspects that they have escaped and tries to enter the room that Miss Pross is blocking.
 Both women move violently and Madame Defarge pulls out her gun.
-Madame Defarge was killed by her own gun when Miss Pross strikes it aside and the gun goes off accidentally.
+Her own gun killed Madame Defarge when Miss Pross strikes it aside and the gun goes off accidentally.
 After locking the apartment, Miss Pross rushes to the cathedral to meet Jerry and escape.

-Please comment below on Summary of A Tale A Two Cities.
+Please comment below on Summary of A Tale of Two Cities.